dberna2/check-style/README.md

 # Action Configuration:

-An example of how the reported Checkstyle violations will look on a pull request is shown below (link to example PR):
+Here is an example of how Checkstyle violations will be displayed in a [pull request](https://github.com/dberna2/java-check-style-example/pull/1).

 # Basic Usage